 In Plan A, the volunteer recruitment and incentive program is designed for what might be called the "true volunteer," because the volunteer is performing services without any cash compensation.
 The only benefits provided are those that are tax-free under guidance provided by the IRS.
-On the plus side, Plan A avoids any taxable compensation to volunteers, lowers tax burdens for both volunteers and agencies, simplifies compliance for fire service agencies, and probably avoids wage/hour and PERS issues because no cash compensation is paid.
-However, the Task Force survey suggests that many fire service agencies worry that they would lose volunteers if they used a Plan A program.
+On the plus side, Plan A avoids any taxable compensation to volunteers, lowers tax burdens for both volunteers and agencies, simplifies compliance for fire service agencies, avoids

+PERS issues, and likely avoids DOL issues, because no cash compensation is paid.
+However, responses to the Task Force survey suggest that many fire service agencies worry that they would lose volunteers if they used a Plan A program.
 Sections 1 - 4 below explain the components of such a program and the likely compliance/regulatory consequences of these components.